foss-xtensa/FreeRTOS-Kernel-Partner-Supported-Ports/Cadence/Xtensa/readme_xtensa.txt

   must be disabled.
 This allows FreeRTOS to maintain a fully-coherent memory map such that system state is always available and shared across cores.

-- An SMP example is provided in common/application_code/cadence_code/xt_smp.c and can be built by running "make SMP=1" in Cadence_Xtensa_ISS_xt-clang/.
+- SMP examples are provided in common/application_code/cadence_code/xt_smp.c and common/application_code/cadence_code/xt_mc_demo.c and can be built by running "make SMP=1" in Cadence_Xtensa_ISS_xt-clang/.

 - A small number of global variables within the port (e.g. for interrupt handling and scheduling) must be allocated per-core, and by default are